amyyalex/simple-contribution/contribution.md

 **<span style="color:red;">Using git bash (git terminal).</span>**

-This steps can also be used if you're using VS Code terminal.
+These steps can also be used if you're using a VS Code terminal.

 Go to the current directory where you want the cloned directory to be added.